People usually have two kidneys, which look like oversized beans. The kidneys are located to the right and left of the spine, just below your ribcage.

 Each kidney is covered by three layers made out of fat or connective tissue, called the kidney capsule (or renal capsule).
 These layers give the kidney extra stability, protect it from injury from the outside, and attach it to the surrounding tissue.

 The kidney is made up of two main parts: The outer layer is called the renal cortex.
-It contains about 1.2 million renal corpuscles, which is where urine is produced.
+It has about 1.2 million renal corpuscles, which is where urine is produced.
 The renal medulla is found inside the kidney.
 Blood vessels and winding renal tubules run through the renal medulla.
 Urine passes through these renal tubules, then through the renal pelvis to the ureter, and then on to the urinary bladder.

 What do the kidneys do?